 \section{Abstract}

-Normalizing Flows (NF) are Generative models which are particularly robust and allow for exact sampling of the learned distribution.
-They however require the design of an invertible mapping, whose Jacobian determinant has to be computable.
-Recently introduced, Neural Hamiltonian Flows (NHF) are based on Hamiltonian dynamics-based Flows, which are continuous, volume-preserving and invertible and thus make for natural candidates for robust NF architectures.
+Normalizing Flows (NF) are Generative models which transform a simple prior distribution into the desired target.
+They however require the design of an invertible mapping whose Jacobian determinant has to be computable.
+Recently introduced, Neural Hamiltonian Flows (NHF) are Hamiltonian dynamics-based flows, which are continuous, volume-preserving and invertible and thus make for natural candidates for robust NF architectures.
 In particular, their similarity to classical Mechanics could lead to easier interpretability of the learned mapping.
-However, despite being Physics-inspired architectures, the originally introduced NHF architecture still poses a challenge to interpretability.
-For this reason, in this work, we introduce a fixed kinetic energy version of the NHF model.
-Inspired by physics, our approach improves interpretability and requires less parameters than previously proposed architectures.
-We then study the robustness of the NHF architectures to the choice of hyperparameters.
-We analyze the impact of the number of leapfrog steps, the integration time and the number of neurons per hidden layer, as well as the choice of prior distribution, on sampling a multimodal 2D mixture.
-The NHF architecture is robust to these choices, especially the fixed-kinetic energy model.
-Finally, we adapt NHF to the context of Bayesian inference and illustrate our method on sampling the posterior distribution of two cosmological parameters knowing type Ia supernovae observations.
+In this paper, we show that the current NHF architecture may still pose a challenge to interpretability.
+Inspired by Physics, we introduce a fixed-kinetic energy version of the model.
+This approach improves interpretability and robustness while requiring fewer parameters than the original model.
+We illustrate that on a 2D Gaussian mixture and on the MNIST and Fashion-MNIST datasets.
+Finally, we show how to adapt NHF to the context of Bayesian inference and illustrate the method on an example from cosmology.

-\section{Introduction}
+\section{INTRODUCTION}